207th Street station

 The 207th Street station is a local station on the IRT Broadway–Seventh Avenue Line of the New York City Subway.
-Located at the intersection of 207th Street and 10th Avenue in the Manhattan neighborhood of Inwood, it is served by the 1 train at all times.
+Located at the intersection of 207th Street and 10th Avenue in the Inwood neighborhood of Manhattan, it is served by the 1 train at all times.

+Built by the Interborough Rapid Transit Company (IRT), the station opened on April 1, 1907, as part of the first subway.
+The northbound platform was lengthened in 1910 while the southbound platform was lengthened in 1948.

 History

 This station was completed in 1906, but since it was in a sparsely populated location, it did not open until April 1, 1907.